 - Short-haired dogs should be brushed after every 2 few weeks.

 Regardless of hair type, you can brush your dog daily, dogs usually enjoy it.
-It will also make your dog fur look shiny and healthy.
-During shedding season, it would be good if the brushing is done on a regular basis, it help prevents hair build-up and excess shedding.
+It will also make your dog’s fur look shiny and healthy.
+During shedding season, it would be good if the brushing is done on a regular basis, it helps prevents hair build-up and excess shedding.

-There is no need of frequent bathing for dogs as compared to humans.
-The type of breed and the atmosphere in which your dog lives, largely determines the frequency of bathing required.
-A good rule-of–thumb is bathing your dog once a month.
+There is no need for frequent bathing for dogs as compared to humans.
+The type of breed and the atmosphere in which your dog lives largely determines the frequency of bathing required.
+A good rule-of-thumb is bathing your dog once a month.
 Do not bathe your dog more than once a week!